Furyborn by Claire Legrand

 I really love narratives that begin with “the end;” where something happens and then it flashes back in time so you can trace the events to led to that moment.
 When done well this is an incredibly powerful tool, and it is executed nicely here but left me wanting for more.
 This is a fast-paced and action filled tale that builds its own mythos and puts a spin on the “angelic nature” of angels.
 I had a tough time putting it down, even though I got a bit lost in some of the action scenes!
 Nearly every chapter ended with a cliffhanger (ugh!), and while I found myself annoyed at times with the shifting perspectives I did not find it necessarily difficult to follow.

-The worldbuilding on the surface is incredibly interesting: religious, political, magical and social components are all alluded to as the story progresses; however, I do feel that a lot of the worldbuilding was sacrificed for action-packed fight scenes (which I started skimming about halfway through).
+The world-building on the surface is incredibly interesting: religious, political, magical and social components are alluded to as the story progresses; however, I do feel that a lot of the world-building was sacrificed for action-packed fight scenes (which I started skimming about halfway through).
 Plot developments were easy to guess but not in a way that felt annoyingly cliche and obvious, and overall I was ravenous to piece more together.
-Unfortunately I am a bit disappointed that two important historical things never are explained, and that gap lessened my reading experience for me.
+Unfortunately, I am a bit disappointed that two important historical things never are explained, and that gap lessened my reading experience for me.
 If I am being honest with myself, it’s likely because I was invested in the romance between Audric and Rielle… and I wanted more answers there. 💘💘💘 It is worth noting that there are a couple of tasteful sex scenes, which I personally don’t associate with YA, but consent is well depicted here and I think that is sososo important.

 Because the book starts with the end (and a new beginning), as the reader you know where the story is going.
 You know which MC is which queen in the first pages of the book but the mystery is in the journey they take to get there.
 There is still so much story to tell here and I look forward to learning more about what happened with Rielle in those 2 years, as well as what happens in the future for Eliana.

-I know that this is a very polarizing book; from other reviews I have seen people either love or hate this story.
-While I personally enjoyed the worldbuilding and narrative structure, I know that it isn’t for everyone.
+I know that this is a very polarizing book; from other reviews, I have seen people either love or hate this story.
+While I personally enjoyed the world-building and narrative structure, I know that it isn’t for everyone.
 Even with my enjoying the book, I still only give it a 3.5 out of 5: I found the action to be a bit excessive at times and I never really cared about Eliana’s narrative.
 I know it would have changed the whole book structure but I would have much rather had it told solely from Rielle’s POV; however, I recognize that a lot of what I adored about the book would be negated as a result.
 I want what I want, okay?!

 ARC provided via Netgalley by the publisher, Sourcebooks Fire, in exchange for my honest review.
 Quotes taken from an uncorrected proof and are subject to change upon publication.
-You can find information about my rating criteria here.